2025 Girls Soccer Showcase Recap

 Game 9 West v Southeast: Girls 9:00 on Saturday July 12

 West rolled to a 6-1 victory over Southeast in girls soccer action.
 West’s scoring came from six different players: #4 Addison Perich, #5 Hannah Haesaert, #6 Willow Claps, #16 Kylie Marino, #9 Kyra Lippman, and #17 Kilee Trajkovski, showcasing their depth and offensive power.
 Southeast’s lone goal came from #2 Skyla Slott.
-The match saw physical play at times, with a yellow card issued to West’s #13 Paige Duggan.
+The match saw physical play at times, with a yellow card issued to West’s #13 Gabriella Ramos.

 Game 10 Coastal v Northeast: Girls 9:00 on Saturday July 12